ndavido/Food-and-Beverage-Soa-CA1/README.md

 I wanted to give the code a small error handling in case the json file does not exist.
 This forum explained how to creatr a new file if it doesn't exist.

 [Stack Overflow: Create File if Not Exists](https://stackoverflow.com/questions/10383053/create-file-if-file-does-not-exist)

+## Logo Design
+### Chat GPT
+I asked the DALL-E model to create a unique logo for my application based on the description of my Windows Form.